DavidT12/Unity-waypoint-System/README.md

 # Unity-waypoint-System
 Unity Path Follow System using waypoints

-This is a C# file that will move your game object to the coordinates you enter into it.
-You simple add in the coordinates you would like your object to travel to and it will move in that direction.
+This is a C# file that will move your game object to the waypoints/coordinates you enter into it.
+You simple add in the waypoints/coordinates you would like your object to travel to and it will move in that direction.
 ![alt tag](https://github.com/DavidT12/Unity-waypoint-System/blob/master/waypoints.gif?raw=true)

 It works by comparing the current position of your object the “transform.position” to the first waypoint/coordinate.